articho28/plant-identifier/README.md

 This repo contains all of our models as well as the template android app (source: Tensorflow examples).

+The dataset can be downloaded at https://www.dropbox.com/s/7jvh6aeheja9qar/plant-original-dataset.zip?dl=1

+Source: PlantVillage

 Team: Ayoub El-Hanchi, Antoine Frau, and Artsiom Skliar